 2. Piece #2 — An active fleece jacket to stabilize temperature

-The second layer provides thermal stability.
+The second layer builds thermal stability.
 It must wick moisture while adding functional warmth.

 Breathable active fleece jacket, suitable for 90% of uses: hiking, spring skiing, travel, windy conditions.
-Effective alone or as a mid-layer.
+Functions well alone or as a mid-layer.

 Goal: prevent overheating on ascents and cooling on descents.

-3. Piece #3 — A hardshell built to withstand everything
+3. Piece #3 — A hardshell built to withstand all conditions

-The true outdoor lifeline, the hardshell protects against any weather: cold rain, strong wind, mountain storms, sleet, wet snow.
+The hardshell is the ultimate outdoor safeguard, enabling you to face any weather: cold rain, strong wind, alpine storms, sleet, wet snow.

 - 52,000 Schmerbers: record waterproofing in outdoor gear,